Why should you think about changing course towards a product-led growth strategy?

 Imagine if you could remove all the friction with renewing your driver's license.

-You would have a delightful time, your cortisol levels would be much lower, and your life expectancy would probably go up.
+You would have a delightful time at the DMV, your cortisol levels would be much lower, and your life expectancy would probably go up.

-Your experience might even drive you to leave a 5-star Yelp review, generating powerful social proof.
+Your experience might even drive you to leave a 5-star Yelp review.

-If you want your end-users to feel the same way about your product, you need to make the entire process as pain-free as possible.
+If you want your end-users to feel the same way about your product, you must make the entire process as pain-free as possible.

 Remember, people are lazy, and time is our most valuable resource.